 In addition, SMV is immensely proud of its continuing close association with Colston’s School in Stapleton.
 Now over 300-years-old, it is a successful independent school that provides a broadly-based and rich education to over 700 pupils from 3-18.

 The latest addition to the SMV family of schools is Venturers’ Academy, which opened in September 2016 and will grow over two years to cater for 84 children aged from 4-16.

 As the first state-funded school in Bristol for students on the autistic spectrum, Venturers’ Academy is in a unique position to establish a centre of excellence which brings together exceptional teaching staff and a brand new state of the art building (due to be completed in September 2018).

 The new building will be co-located on the same site as Merchants’ Academy, enabling students to benefit from additional resources, wider opportunities and the opportunity to integrate seamlessly with the mainstream school, where appropriate.

-The Merchants’ Roots in Education
+The Society of Merchant Venturers’ Roots in Education

 When Bristol University was granted its Charter in 1909 the engineering department of the Technical College became the University’s Faculty of Engineering.
 Meanwhile, the Technical College became Bristol Polytechnic, the precursor of the University of the West of England.

 In 1891 Colston’s Girls’ School was created under the auspices of the same foundation.
 One hundred years later in 1991 Colston’s School became co-educational through its merger with the Collegiate School, Winterbourne.
-There is a significant Merchant Venturer representation on each of the governing bodies of both Colston’s Schools.